Bijan Mortazavi: Professional career

 In 1979, Mortazavi moved to the United States, continued his music and engineering education at Texas State University, and eventually settled in California in 1985.
-There he started composing and arranging music for Iranian pop singers, and playing the violin in the background for singers such as Moein, Hayedeh and Sattar.
+There he started composing and arranging music for Iranian pop singers, and playing the violin.
 He released his first album, Bijan Mortazavi: Magic of His Music and His Songs, in 1990, and it became a best-seller among Persian albums that year.
-Mortazavi was interviewed on The Tapesh Show by Alireza Amirghassemi for the 1991 Persian New Year, at the end of which he performed the album's first song, "Asheghi Chieh", along with "Gole Sangam", on the piano, singing along with Sattar, Shahrum K and the show's presenters, to close the final Nowrooz episode.
+Mortazavi was interviewed on The Tapesh Show for the 1991 Persian New Year, at the end of which he performed the album's first song, "Asheghi Chieh", along with "Gole Sangam", on the piano, singing along with Sattar, Shahrum K and the show's presenters, to close the final Nowrooz episode.

 After the release of his album Bijan Mortazavi 3, which featured Mortazavi's talents as a violinist and singer, his next album, Fire on Ice (Instrumental), was a combination of Persian-style violin and new-age instrumental music.
 He released two more albums, Sweet Scent of Love and Voice of Silence, in 1999 and 2001, respectively.

 In 2004 Bijan released the album Ye Ghatreh Darya, an upbeat dance album that included a Kordish style dance-music, rhythm and circle-dance track titled "Ronak".
 The album has been played at many Persian weddings and parties.

-His 2006 album, Be Man Che, featured lyrics written by the Iranian poet Iraj Janatie Ataie, who has written lyrics for Iranian pop singers such as Ebi and Dariush.
+His 2006 album, Be Man Che, featured lyrics written by the Iranian poet Iraj Janatie Ataie, who has written lyrics for Iranian pop singers such as Ebi, Dariush and Googoosh.
 Ataie himself declaimed the poetic lyrics at the beginning of the title track.

 Since the album Fire on Ice, Mortazavi's albums have been a combination of instrumental and vocal pieces.
 What sets him apart from other performers is his ability to personally play all the instruments used in his arrangements.

 On November 25, 2009, Bijan received his Fellowship (PhD) from Southampton Solent University in Great Britain, in recognition of his work on the development of contemporary middle eastern music in an academic form in United Kingdom and other western countries.

 On November 16, 2010, his latest album (Music and I) was released.

 On July 12, 2017, Southampton Solent University awarded him the honorary degree of Doctor of Music.